kiamesdavies/money-transfer/README.md

 Since the primary aim of this system is to demo a money transfer API, the following assumptions/decisions were made

 + A default currency of euros is used, so no currency conversion or any other currency feature were built into the system.
 + No provision for creating bank accounts, so five bank accounts (with ids `1, 2, 3, 4, 5`) are created by default each with a balance of *10,000*.
-In this universe, that's your opening balance with Revolut. :smile:
+In this universe, that's your opening balance with a bank. :smile:
 + Another bank account with an id of `10` was created as well, to demonstrate rollback and unavailability.
 You can transfer to this account to see how rollback works.

 Why Event Sourcing and CQRS